openlegend/core-rules/core/src/01-character-creation/01-chapter-one.md

 #### Merchant

-You know the art of economics as well as the best of businessmen.
+You understand the art of economics as well as the best of businessmen.
 A master of supply and demand, you have a knack for knowing when to buy and when to sell.
 You cannot be swindled when it comes to bartering, and you always know whether or not you are getting a fair price.
-Furthermore, you have friends in merchant circles and guilds in your home city, and you can easily gain them in new locations.
+Furthermore, you have friends in merchant circles and guilds in your home city, and you can easily gain such connections in new locations given enough time.

 #### Nature's Ally